Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Lionsberg Energy Net, Water Net, Info Net, and Security Net.md

 Hello Friends and Allies,

-I wrote previously in [[Above The Chaos, Basic Income Security and Income]] about the need to set a  near-term milestone to lift up the ~70% of the world that doesn't presently have it to a universal basic level of income of at least $5,000 / year, in a safe and secure local community.
+I wrote previously in [[Above The Chaos, Basic Income and Security]] about the need to set a  near-term milestone to lift up the ~70% of the world that doesn't presently have it to a universal basic level of income of at least $5,000 / year, in a safe and secure local community.

 This post briefly outlines a Vision for designing and building a series of distributed networks addressing the Energy, Water, Information, and Security needs present in every community of life, and necessary for subsequent development steps.